Good content is good business.

 Otherwise, you may find yourself on the search for specialised content writers constantly depending on your content needs.

-In fact, it’s precisely that that makes a writer a good seller.
+In fact, it’s precisely this that makes a writer a good seller.

 Good content writers, particularly copywriters, can convince you to sell your soul to the devil without you even realising it.